EricMuzzo/SmartPark/README.md

 7. Create a *Web App for Containers* resource on Azure using the image we just pushed.
 Google this for more info its pretty simple however.
     - deploy this and that's it.

+#### Our web app deployment URL: [https://central-api-gud7ethebpctcag5.canadacentral-01.azurewebsites.net/](https://central-api-gud7ethebpctcag5.canadacentral-01.azurewebsites.net/)

 ## Summary Of Routes and Endpoints <a name="endpoints"></a>

+Provided the API is still up and running on Azure, you can view the API documentation <a href="https://central-api-gud7ethebpctcag5.canadacentral-01.azurewebsites.net/docs">here.</a>

 - #### Auth:
     - POST /signup - Creates a user using UserCreate model, returns UserSignUp.